KhronosGroup/glTF/extensions/Khronos/KHR_materials_common/README.md

 Constant

+<a name="lights"></a>
 ## Lights

+Lights define light sources in the scene.

+Lights are contained in nodes and thus can be transformed.
+Their world-space positions can be used in shader calculations.

 ### Defining Lights

 Lights are defined within a dictionary property in the file, by adding an `extensions` property to the top-level glTF object and defining its `KHR_materials_common` property with a `lights` dictionary object inside it.

-The `lights` property can contain one or more objects, as follows:
+Each light defines a `type` property that designates the type of light (`ambient`, `directional`, `point` or `spot`); then, a property of that name defines the details, such as color, attenuation and other light type-specific values.
+The following example defines a white-colored directional light.

 ```javascript
     "extensions": {